“to another faith by the same Spirit, to another gifts of healings by the same Spirit…”

 There are three overarching kinds of gifts: (1) speaking gifts, (2) servicing gifts, and (3) sign gifts.
 Sign gifts verify or authenticate the New Testament canon as true.
 The gifts of healings, miracles, tongues, and interpretation of tongues are sign gifts.
 God designed all sign gifts to testify to the authenticity of the truth of the message behind the healing.
 God limited sign gifts to the first century during the writing of the New Testament.
 Those gifts ceased at the end of the first century with the passing of the apostles.
 The Word of God became self-authenticating after the first century.

 It is important to distinguish between the gifts of healing and the possibility of healing.
-The gifts of healing ceased with the apostles but God is still able to heal in answer to prayer or at His own volition.
+The healing gifts ceased with the apostles, but God is still able to heal in answer to prayer or at His own volition.
 In every case, it is God who sovereignly bestows healing.
 Gifts of healing do not account for all healing in the New Testament.

 It is crucial to note that sickness is not always due to sin (John 9:1-3).